jessebraham/beta7-web/content/blog posts/monoprice-select-mini-v2-first-impressions.md

 Title:   Monoprice MP Select Mini V2: First Impressions
 Date:    2019-05-18
-Summary: First impressions of the Monoprice MP Select Mini V2 3D printer
+Summary: First impressions of the Monoprice MP Select Mini V2 3D printer.

 I've wanted a 3D printer pretty much from the moment I learned of their existence.
 After all these years, for a multitude of reasons, I never really got around to purchasing one.
 Recently I began to yet again entertain the idea, and after a bit of research (and probably a few too many beers) I finally decided to finally pull the trigger.